solo-system/solo-system.github.io/documentation/power/index.md

 arriving now (May 2016), and so far they have lasted 43 days, and 34 days.
 We don't understand this discrepancy yet - most systems are stil running (as of 24 May 2016).

+Please note that doing power calculations to work out how long a certain battery will last is frought with difficulties, as there are losses at every stage.
+Please be careful.
+Empirical evidence is the best thing (try it!).

 ### What affects the consumption of the Solo